Context-Parametric Inversion: Why Instruction Finetuning Can Worsen Context Reliance: Why does happen?

 \subsection{Lack of enough datapoints that encourage context reliance?}

-Another possible reason for the drop in context reliance could be that there are just not enough datapoints promoting context reliance.
+Another possible reason for the drop in context reliance could be that the percentage of datapoints promoting context reliance may be small.
 Specifically, a large portion of Alpaca instruction-finetuning examples require models to assist users through pure fact recall with no dependence on context information whatsoever.
 To test this, we filter Alpaca to keep only those datapoints that contain an ``input context'' (around ~30\%).
 However, even when finetuning on this filtered subset (context-only Alpaca), we observe a drop in context reliance after an initial increase, as shown by the red curve in Figure~\ref{fig:Alpaca_context_filtered}.
 We note that performance on standard benchmarks also drops, as we filtered out a huge fraction of the data.

 Interestingly, we observe a similar behavior when finetuning on SQuAD~\citep{rajpurkar-etal-2016-squad}, a large scale reading comprehension dataset, where each input context word-for-word contains the answer to the question asked.
 For example, in Figure~\ref{fig:squad} (solid blue curve), the context reliance, as measured by the counterfactual accuracy on the \cfcapitals\ dataset, drops over the course of training, after an initial expected increase.
 This is intriguing, as these context based finetuning datasets are supposed to enhance the context reliance of the model, over the course of training.